How To Be Cool

 Always look for ways to learn.
 No, you don't have to watch the Discovery Channel all day, but you should foster curiosity.

 You have a smartphone, and along with it, you have the entire universe in your pocket.
-Apps that help you learn another language or that offer interesting facts can enrich your worldview and spark new ideas.
+Apps that help you learn another language or that offer exciting facts can enrich your worldview and spark new ideas.

 Set the Example